jrpriceUPS/Renormalized_Mori_Zwanzig/KdV/README_KdV.txt

 some_scaling_laws_paper: computes optimal renormalization coefficients for fourth order complete memory approximations of KdV in using non dimensional quantities and plots them in an appealing way
 produces: t_eps_N.png

-some_scaling_laws_paper2: computes optimal renormalization coefficients for second order complete memory approximations of KdV in using non dimensional quantities and plots them in an appealing way
+some_scaling_laws_paper2: computes optimal renormalization coefficients for second order complete memory approximations of KdV using nondimensional quantities and plots them in an appealing way
 produces: t_eps_N2.png

 non_ROM_anims: simulates N = 12 model exactly and with Markov and plots snapshots of the solutions to demonstrate the breakdown of accuracy for the Markov model.